-29. Does the authority cooperate with antitrust authorities in other jurisdictions?
+20. Does the authority cooperate with antitrust authorities in other jurisdictions?

-The PCA actively participates in international forums, such as the International Competition Network, and the European Competition Network ('the ECN').
-In the framework of the ECN, the PCA is informed of mergers notified in other Member States with a potential impact in Portugal, and is code-sharing meetings until 2020.
-Further, in the event of multijurisdictional notifications, it is possible that the PCA is proactive in trying to coordinate its position and the procedural deadlines with others, in particular with the Spanish Competition Authority.
+The PCA actively participates in international forums, such as the International Competition Network, the European Competition Authorities and the European Competition Network ('the ECN').
+In the framework of the ECN, the PCA is informed of mergers notified in other Member States with a potential impact in Portugal.
+Further, in the case of multijurisdictional notifications, the PCA is proactive in trying to coordinate its position and the procedural deadlines with others, in particular with the Spanish Competition Authority.
 Moreover, the PCA is a founding member of the Ibero-American Forum on the Protection of Competition (which includes Portugal, Spain and most Latin American countries) and of the network for competition authorities of Portuguese speaking countries.
-Finally, it is also worth mentioning the close relationship between the PCA and CADE (the Brazilian Competition Authority).
+Finally, it is also worth mentioning the close relationship between the PCA and CADE, the Brazilian Competition Authority.